oniongarlic/harbour-bcsnr/README.md

-=Sailfish OS barcode scanner application
+# Sailfish OS barcode scanner application

-WIP
+This is WIP and does not work just yet.